WLTL

-WLTL Radio ("WLTL-FM"), and formerly known as "Rock88" is a nonprofit high school educational radio station located in LaGrange, Illinois, and run out of Lyons Township High School.
+WLTL Radio ("WLTL-FM"), is a nonprofit high school educational radio station located in LaGrange, Illinois, and run out of Lyons Township High School.
 WLTL has won several national and local awards.

 WLTL Background

 WLTL launched in January 1968 as a 10 watt radio station on the third floor of the Vaughan Building at LTHS' North Campus, with a simple omnidirectional antenna.
 WLTL originally operated on an assigned frequency of 88.3 MHz, but by 1969 changed frequency to 88.1 to permit WHSD, Hinsdale to operate on 88.5 and avoid having the two relatively close stations operate on adjacent channels.
 While licensed to operate at 10 watts, with a transmitter capable only of 10 watts power output, and a single bay horizontally polarized antenna with inexpensive transmission line, it was estimated that the actual ERP of the station at that time was approximately 7 watts.
 The original studio furniture was donated by local La Grange station WTAQ.
 The station transmitted a monophonic signal until the mid-1980s.

 After a license upgrade in the mid-1980s to permit higher power utilizing a new, higher, circularly polarized directional antenna, WLTL now broadcasts at 180 watts, with the transmitter and antenna still at the original location, though with a newer taller tower.
 The directional pattern places the strongest signal to the south and south-east, while maintaining a null in the direction of WETN, Wheaton College, also operating on 88.1, and to a lesser extent, limiting the signal somewhat to the west to protect WDGC at 88.3 (first adjacent) and WHSD on 88.5 (second adjacent).
 The power increase also made stereophonic transmission practical.
 WLTL also moved its studios into Room 10 of the North Campus main building, then later, into its current studios in Room 9.